Inclisiran: Mechanism of action

-Clinical study history
+History

 In 2019, The Medicines Company announced positive results from pivotal phase III study (all primary and secondary endpoints were met with efficacy consistent with Phase I and II studies).
 The company anticipated regulatory submissions in the U.S. in the fourth quarter of 2019, and in Europe in the first quarter of 2020.
 Inclisiran is being developed by The Medicines Company, a subsidiary of Novartis, which licensed the rights to inclisiran from Alnylam Pharmaceuticals.

-The effectiveness of inclisiran was studied in three randomized, double-blind, placebo-controlled trials that enrolled 3,457 adults with HeFH or clinical ASCVD.
+The effectiveness of inclisiran was studied in three randomized, double-blind, placebo-controlled trials (trial 1/NCT03397121, trial 2/NCT03399370, and trial 3/NCT03400800) that enrolled 3,457 adults with HeFH or clinical ASCVD.
 Enrolled participants were taking maximally tolerated statin therapy but required additional LDL-C lowering based on their risk for cardiovascular events.
 In all three studies, the main effectiveness outcome measure was the percent change in LDL-C from the beginning of the trial to day 510 (month 17).
 In each trial, participants received under-the-skin injections of either 284 mg inclisiran or a placebo on four separate days: day 1, day 90 (month 3), day 270 (month 9), and day 450 (month 15).

 Study 1 enrolled 1,561 adults with ASCVD.
 At day 510, the inclisiran group had an average LDL-C decrease of 51% whereas the placebo group had an average LDL-C increase of 1%.
 Study 2 enrolled 1,414 adults with ASCVD.
 At day 510, the inclisiran group had an average LDL-C decrease of 46% whereas the placebo group had an average LDL-C increase of 4%.
 Study 3 enrolled 482 adults with HeFH.
 At day 510, the inclisiran group had an average LDL-C decrease of 40% whereas the placebo group had an average LDL-C increase of 8%.

-The effect of inclisiran on cardiovascular morbidity (suffering from a disease) and mortality (death) has not been determined.
+The trials were conducted in 13 countries: Canada, Czech Republic, Denmark, Germany, Hungary, Netherlands, Poland, South Africa, Spain, Sweden, Ukraine, United Kingdom, and the United States.

+Data from phase III trials focusing on LDL-C reduction have seen early data that suggests the potential for cardiovascular benefits and a reduction in major cardiovascular events (MACEs).
+These cardiovascular benefits were only observed as non-adjudicated adverse events rather than pre-defined outcomes, meaning further, intentional studies are required to determine statistical significance.
+Landmark trials are currently underway focusing on reducing cardiovascular risk in patients with history of a MACE (ORION-4) or at high risk of one (VICTORION-2).
+ORION-4 and VICTORION-2 are expected to be completed and reported in 2026 and 2027, respectively.

+Society and culture

+Economics

+The wholesale acquisition cost of inclisiran is US$3,250 per injection.